Nonparametric inference for continuous-time event counting and link-based dynamic network models: Link-based dynamic models

 where $\Theta$ denotes the range in which the true parameter is located.
 The choice of $\Phi$ as in \eqref{eq:definitionG} allows for an easy interpretation of the parameters: The intensity has the form $\prod_{k=1}^qe^{\theta_kX_{n,ij}^{(k)}(t)},$ where $X_{n,ij}^{(k)}(t)$ denotes the $k$-th component of $X_{n,ij}(t)$.
 Hence, $\theta_k$ quantifies the impact of $X_{n,ij}^{(k)}(t)$ on the intensity, given that the remaining covariate vector stays the same.

 The presence of the function $C_{n,ij}(t)$ enhances the modeling flexibility significantly.
 By choosing $C_{n,ij}$ the researcher who applies the model is able to fit the model only to a sub-network.
 This becomes necessary when it is natural to assume that certain pairs of actors behave fundamentally different from others.
-For instance, consider a social media network, and contrast pairs exchanging messages regularly, having a big impact on each other's activity in the network, with pairs living in different continents who never had any interaction or indirect relation over related friendship sub-networks.
+For instance, consider a social media network, and contrast pairs impacting each others activities in the network by exchanging messages regularly, with pairs consisting of actors from different social communities hardly interacting with each other.
 It is intuitive that these two pairs cannot be modeled accurately by the same model.
-It would instead be advantageous to ignore interactions between pairs of people who have been totally separated in the recent past when we want to estimate the parameters for the behavior of people living near by.
+In this situation, it would instead be advantageous to restrict to those pairs who have recently interacted, say, and fit the model only to interactions among them.
 On the other hand, the interaction intensity of course is dynamic, and thus different pairs might be included over time.
 This is achieved by the presence of the selector variables $C_{n,ij}(t).$ Also note that $C_{n,ij}(t)=0$ for $t\in[a,b]$ does not necessarily mean that there will be no interactions between $i$ and $j$ in $[a,b]$, it rather means that interactions which happen between $i$ and $j$ in $[a,b]$ are not fitted by our model.